Jesc06/Jesc06/README.md

 <h3>📬 Get in Touch</h3>

-I'm always open to collaborating on exciting projects, exploring new technologies, or just geeking out over code.
+I'm always open to collaborating on exciting projects, exploring new technologies,
 Feel free to reach out — I'd love to connect!

 <br>